-If NO, the Accountability Agent must inform the Applicant that Notice as described herein is required for compliance with this principle. expressed and up-to-date APP Privacy Policy about how it manages personal information.
+If NO, the Accountability Agent must inform the Applicant that Notice as described herein is required for compliance with this principle.
+APP 1.3 requires an APP entity to have a clearly expressed and up-to-date APP Privacy Policy about how it manages personal information.